'Support has been non-stop' - Sir Mark Prescott has traders worried as Northumberland Plate favourite shortens again to 7-2

 Conditions ease at the Curragh

-The ground at the Curragh was changed to good on Saturday morning, with overnight rain easing conditions at the track.
+The ground at the Curragh was changed to good, good to yielding after further rain on Saturday morning.

-Good to firm was removed from the going description after the course was hit by 6mm of rain overnight.
-There could be further light rain before racing gets under way at 1.15.
+Good to firm was removed from the going description first thing on Saturday morning after the course was hit by 6mm of rain overnight.
+A further wet spell eased conditions ahead of racing at 1.15.

-Clerk of the course Brendan Sheridan said: "We had 6mm of rain overnight and the ground on both courses is now good.
+Clerk of the course Brendan Sheridan said at 8am on Saturday: "We had 6mm of rain overnight and the ground on both courses is now good.

 "Speaking to Met Eireann, there's a possibility of another couple of millimetres through the morning but we could get a little bit of a downpour.
 It's unlikely but there's going to be some rain before lunchtime, then it will be mainly dry after.